 Unique Identifier Planned Activity Name

-Participation in National Click It or Ticket Mobilization
+OP-2021-001 Participation in National Click It or Ticket Mobilization

-OP-2020-002 Combined Enforcement
+OP-2021-002 Combined Enforcement

-Planned Activity: Participation in National Click It or Ticket Mobilization Planned activity number: OP-2020-001
+Planned Activity: Participation in National Click It or Ticket MobilizationPlanned activity number:OP-2021-001

-New York State participates in the national Click It or Ticket Mobilization each year.
-During the two-week mobilization conducted May 2-June 2, 2018, over 24,000 seat belt tickets and nearly 2,200 child restraint tickets were issued.
-The total number of tickets issued in the 2018 mobilization was only slightly below the number issued in the previous year.
+With the exception of 2020 when the national May mobilization was cancelled due to the COVID-19 pandemic, New York State has participated in the national Click It or Ticket Mobilization each year.
+During the most recent two-week mobilization conducted May 20-June 2, 2019, almost 24,000 seat belt tickets and nearly 2,500 child restraint tickets were issued.
+The total number of tickets written in the 2019 mobilization was only slightly below the number issued in the previous year.

 New York's Buckle Up New York/Click It or Ticket program will continue to be the state's primary enforcement strategy for occupant protection.
-In FFY 2020, the BUNY program will promote the national Click It or Ticket mobilization scheduled for May 18-23, 2020; all police agencies receiving GTSC Police Traffic Services (PTS) grants are required to participate in the May high visibility enforcement campaign.
+In FFY 2021, the BUNY program will promote the national Click It or Ticket mobilization scheduled for May 2021; all police agencies receiving GTSC Police Traffic Services (PTS) grants are required to participate in the May high visibility enforcement campaign.

 Agencies receiving grant funding are also required to:

-Have a mandatory seat belt use policy and conduct roll call video training

-Conduct high visibility, zero tolerance enforcement using checkpoints, saturation patrols and, when possible, include nighttime enforcement and collaborative interagency efforts

-Focus on low-use groups based on geography, demographics and other factors
+- Have a mandatory seat belt use policy and conduct roll call video training - Conduct high visibility, zero tolerance enforcement using checkpoints, saturation patrols and, when possible, include nighttime enforcement and collaborative interagency efforts - Focus on low-use groups based on geography, demographics and other factors

 While grant funding supports the participation of a large number of police agencies, nearly every police agency in the state actively supports the Click It or Ticket campaign and the annual seat belt enforcement mobilization.
-New York and Vermont also participate in a cooperative "Border to Border" seat belt enforcement effort.
+New York also participates with the surrounding states of Connecticut, Massachusetts, New Jersey, Pennsylvania and Vermont in a cooperative "Border to Border" seat belt enforcement effort.